 Swiss announce $32.6 billion aid deal as virus puts nation's 'back against wall'

-Switzerland has announced a new 32 billion Swiss franc ($32.56 billion) aid package to support companies and workers hit by the coronavirus outbreak, it said on Friday.
-The government also banned gatherings of more than five people, threatening them with fines, as it ramped up its response to the epidemic which has so far claimed 43 lives and forced a shutdown of businesses across the country.
+Switzerland announced a new 32 billion Swiss franc ($32.56 billion) aid package to support companies and workers hit by the widening coronavirus outbreak which has pushed the country into "drastic measures".
+The government also banned gatherings of more than five people as it ramped up its response to the epidemic which has claimed 43 lives and forced businesses across the country to shut down.

-The steps fall short of the complete lockdown which has been introduced to prevent the spread of the virus in neighbouring Italy, which has borne the brunt of the pandemic in Europe.
-"We're not at a lock-down yet, but we're close," Swiss health minister Alain Berset told a press conference in Bern.
+The steps fall short of the complete lockdown introduced to prevent the spread of the virus in neighbouring Italy, which has borne the brunt of the pandemic in Europe.
+"We're not at a lock-down yet, but we're close," Swiss Health Minister Alain Berset told a news conference in Bern.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)